-Of course, not all links are created equal, and since the Penguin update Google massively cracked down on manipulative link building tactics, and switched from being concerned about link volume to link quality.
+Of course, not all links are created equal, and since the Penguin update and 2022 link spam update, Google massively cracked down on manipulative link building tactics, and switched from being concerned about link volume to link quality.

 That’s why it’s so incredibly important to develop a link building campaign which focus on quality websites that link in a relevant way.
 If you were to buy a bunch of cheap links from Fiverr or a low-quality link, you would end up doing more harm than good 🤒

 That’s why it’s so important to trust in the links you’re building, and to have faith that they’re high quality, relevant links, since those are the only links that truly move the needle.